etanttila/apluslms.github.io/index.md

-A-plus is interoperable and extendable Learning Management System that utilizes different services and API to provide unlimited selection of interactive e-learning material types.
+A+ is an interoperable and extendable Learning Management System that uses a combination of services to enable teachers to fully customize their e-learning materials and to combine different kinds of materials flexibly.
 Today, several web services and build tools are included in the A+ software family.

+A+ is extensively used at Aalto University and Tampere University of Technology.
+In Aalto, there is around 25 courses, 4,000 Aalto users, 1,000 MOOC users and 500,000 exercise submissions per year (2018).
+Software is well suited and tested in the computer science, but it works for other subjects too.

 ### Resources